kragen/derctuo/veskeno-outline.md

 instruction set is adequate, the test cases are correct, and any bugs are in their interpreter.
 This should speed up their programming.
 In the past when I’ve implemented simple virtual machines such as Chifir and Brainfuck, it’s taken me under an hour.
-(Well, but my Chifir implementation had a bug I didn’t notice for months, and it might still have others.)
+(But, well, my Chifir implementation had a bug I didn’t notice for months, and it might still have others.)